yogurtshake/soundboard-discord-bot/README.md

 -displays data from text files as messages in 2000 char chunks (Discord's character limit) and formats such that it does not split up lines

+## Note
-Just to give you an idea of how much my Discord server has used this bot of mine: in less than 1 year, the bot has nearly 30000 total sound plays and we've uploaded nearly 300 custom sounds for our server (so much for the built-in soundboard's limit of 8).
+Just to give you an idea of how much my Discord server has used this bot: in less than 1 year, the bot has nearly 30000 total sound plays and we've uploaded nearly 300 custom sounds for our server (so much for the built-in soundboard's limit of 8).